OpenDA-Association/OpenDA/docs/source/data_objects.rst

 Gridded data
 ------------

+Gridded data variables are used to describe model results for a computation on a grid :math:`(x,y)`.
-Gridded data variables are supported with three dimensions containing time, :math:`x` and :math:`y`: in this case, 1 exchange item will be created for the whole variable with the variable id as a name.
+They are supported with three dimensions containing time, :math:`x` and :math:`y`.
+In this case, 1 exchange item will be created for the whole variable with the variable id as a name.

 Example of a gridded variable::